Turn your iPad Air 4 into the ultimate machine with a great keyboard case

-Best iPad Air 4 Keyboard Cases iMore 2020
+Best iPad Air 4 keyboard cases iMore 2022

 The iPad Air 4 is a force to be reckoned with.
-Powered by Apple's latest A14 Bionic chip, the new minimal bezel design, support for the Apple Pencil 2, and a USB-C port, it very well may be the best iPad for a lot of people.
+Powered by Apple's A14 Bionic chip, the minimal bezel design, support for the Apple Pencil 2, and a USB-C port, it very well may be the best iPad for a lot of people.
 Do you know what would make it even better?
 A great keyboard case.
-The iPad Air 4 is finally powerful enough to be used as a laptop in some situations.
+Our iPad Air 4 review mentions that it's finally powerful enough to be used as a laptop in some situations.
 A keyboard case gives you a better typing experience for writing emails, surfing the web, or working on documents.
 Here are the best iPad Air 4 keyboard cases.

-- Our top pick: Apple Magic Keyboard
+- Our top pick: Apple Magic Keyboard for iPad Pro 11-inch

-- The best without a trackpad: Smart Keyboard Folio
+- The best without a trackpad: Apple Smart Keyboard Folio - Black

-- Backlit keyboard: Logitech Folio Touch
+- Backlit keyboard: Logitech Folio Touch - Black

-- Detachable Keyboard: ProCase iPad Air 4 Keyboard Case
+- Detachable keyboard: ProCase iPad Air 4 Keyboard Case with Pencil Holder

-- Excellent protection: TYPECASE Touch iPad Air 4 Case
+- Excellent protection: TYPECASE Touch iPad Air 4 Case - colors vary

 Apple devices tend to feel a bit magical, and this keyboard case is no exception.
 The Magic Keyboard is pricey, but it's the ultimate keyboard case for the iPad Air 4.
 The beautiful cantilever design, scissor mechanism backlit keyboard, and trackpad for multi-touch gestures and cursor control make it the best overall pick.

-The best without a trackpad: Smart Keyboard Folio
+The best without a trackpad: Apple Smart Keyboard Folio - Black

 This is a full-sized keyboard in a case that offers front and back protection for your iPad Air 4 when not in use.
 You never need to charge this keyboard, nor do you have to pair it to your iPad Air 4 via Bluetooth.
 Simply plop it into place and start typing.
 This is what I call a smart keyboard.

+The keyboard has Bluetooth 5.0 connectivity, and you can get up to three months of battery life on a single charge.
+Note that your iPad isn't in a case here; the keyboard has brackets that hold your iPad Pro in place.
+When you're not using the iPad, you'll get front protection from the keyboard but no back protection at all.

-Backlit keyboard: Logitech Folio Touch
+Backlit keyboard: Logitech Folio Touch - Black

 The Logitech Folio Touch has a full backlit keyboard that connects via the Smart Connector, so just like Apple's own products, you never have to worry about pairing — connect and start typing.
 Plus, the back kickstand gives your iPad Air 40 degrees of angle control, meaning whether you're typing, watching a movie, or sketching, you can find the perfect angle.

-Detachable Keyboard: ProCase iPad Air 4 Keyboard Case
+Detachable keyboard: ProCase iPad Air 4 Keyboard Case with Pencil Holder

-The leather exterior and hard plastic bumper around the iPad Air 4 makes the ProCase iPad Air 4 Keyboard Case an excellent case to ward off scratches and scuffs.
+The leather exterior and hard plastic bumper around the iPad Air 4 make the ProCase iPad Air 4 Keyboard Case an excellent case to ward off scratches and scuffs.
 Plus, the keyboard is magnetically detachable, giving you the ability to set up where you want or leave the keyboard at home if you're commuting.

-Excellent protection: TYPECASE Touch iPad Air 4 Case
+Excellent protection: TYPECASE Touch iPad Air 4 Case - colors vary

 The TYPECASE Touch iPad Air 4 Case is a hard clamshell case and a keyboard with a touchpad.
 The hinge rotates 360 degrees, so you can use your iPad Pro laptop-style or tablet-style without removing the iPad from the case.
 The keyboard features a row of iOS function keys and 10 backlit colors.
 The 2.4-inch touchpad makes your iPad Air 4 feel more like a laptop, and it allows you to tap, scroll, and swipe without removing your hands from the keyboard at all.